-Herbicide Product/A (lb ai/A) Weeds When to Apply Remarks and Paragraphs Beyond (imazamox) Long residual 4 fl oz (0.5 oz) Annual grass and broadleaf weeds including wild oat, green and yellow foxtail, Japanese brome, downy brome and Persian darnel.
-Wheat: 4-leaf to prior to jointing.
-Weeds: 1 to 5 inches tall.
+Herbicide Product/A (lb ai/A) Weeds When to Apply Remarks and Paragraphs Beyond (imazamox) Long residual 4 fl oz (0.5 oz) Annual grass and broadleaf weeds including wild oat, green and yellow Wheat: 4-leaf to prior to jointing.
+Weeds: 1 to 3 inches tall.
 Apply only to Clearfield wheat varieties.
 Apply with NIS at 0.25% v/v plus UAN at 1 to 2 qt/A. Refer to label for weeds controlled, application information, and crop rotation restrictions.
-Will suppress feral rye.
-Will not control ALS resistant kochia and wild oat.
-A7 B27 L1 L4 X1 Y2 Y24
+ClearMax (Co-pack of imazamox + MCPA) 4 + 8 fl oz (0.5 oz + 4 oz) Will suppress feral rye.
+Will not control ALS-resistant kochia and wild oat.
+ClearMax can be applied in winte wheat up to 18 fl oz/A. A7 B24 L1 L4 X1 Y2 Y24